Discussing bladder control problems, even with the doctor, can cause discomfort, and embarrassment.

 • Long term obstruction of the urinary tract may lead to painful bladder stones.

 • Serious bladder damage, such as losing the ability to contract if it becomes stretched for a lengthy period of time.
-It may also degenerate into a spongy condition from the urine which essentially permanently damaged.

 • Urinary retention may also promote the formation of small pouches in the bladder wall, similar to those in the bowel (known as diverticulosis) which can trap bladder stones, causing pain and discomfort.
 Bacteria present in the pouches can multiply and are liable to cause infections.

 How is Urinary Retention Treated?